A Dream of Joseph Skipsey

 Copyright Control MCPS/PRS

-Gary was commissioned by Northern Voices Community Projects to write this song for 'The Pitmen Poet of Percy Main', a book celebrating the life and work of Joseph Skipsey, published to mark the 185th anniversary of his birth in the colliery village of Percy Main on 17th March 1832.
+In 2017, Gary was commissioned by Northern Voices Community Projects to write a song for 'The Pitmen Poet of Percy Main', a book celebrating the life and work of Joseph Skipsey, published to mark the 185th anniversary of his birth in the colliery village of Percy Main on 17th March 1832.
+The song he wrote was 'A Dream of Joseph Skipsey'.